monke7769/MyCPT/_posts/2023-12-14-CPT-Project-Plan.md

 - CSS button to upvote/downvote designs +/- 1 vote
 - score for a single design will be stored in the backend database

+#### Others

+- Other plans will be placed here as we come up with them

 # Backend